DanyalS/currency-converter/README.md

 A simple currency converter built using ReactJS.

-To run project locally, simply run "npm install" from bash console and then run "npm Start".
+To run project locally, simply run "npm install" from bash console and then run "npm start".